 the College of Pharmacists of Manitoba.

-Manitoba pharmacy assistants have just three opportunities left to pursue status as a pharmacy technician through The Pharmacy Examining Board of Canada (PEBC) Evaluating Examination .
+Manitoba pharmacy assistants have just one opportunity left to pursue status as a pharmacy technician through The Pharmacy Examining Board of Canada (PEBC) Evaluating Examination .
 The deadline for successfully passing the PEBC Pharmacy Technician Evaluating Examination is December 31, 2018.
 The College supports this deadline.

-The upcoming dates for the PEBC Pharmacy Technician Evaluating Examinations are as follows:
+The upcoming date for the PEBC Pharmacy Technician Evaluating Examinations is:

 Applications must be RECEIVED by the PEBC office no later than the application deadline.

 Please see the PEBC website for information about the minimum qualifications required for admission into the Evaluating Examination, exam dates, deadlines and locations, application procedures, examination costs, and what to expect during the exam.